pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/use-transactions-to-run-multiple-commands.md

 To achieve this, you need to commit to these repositories simultaneously.

-If you use a regular Pachyderm workflow, the data is uploaded consequently by running two separate Pachyderm jobs.
-One job commits changes to the data repository and the other updates the parameters.
+If you use a regular Pachyderm workflow, the data is uploaded sequentially, each time triggering a separate job instead of one job with both commits of new data.
+One `put file` operation commits changes to the data repository and the other updates the parameters repository.
-The following animation shows the standard Pachyderm workflow:
+The following animation shows the standard Pachyderm workflow without a transaction:

 ![Standard workflow](../../assets/images/transaction_wrong.gif)